solo-io/supergloo/docs/content/setup/advanced_configuration/helm_advanced.md

 ## Examples

-The following values.yaml file, passed into the Gloo Mesh community helm chart, will add a custom label to the dashboard pod:
+The following values.yaml file, passed into the Gloo Mesh community helm chart, will add a custom label to the discovery pod:
 ```yaml
 discovery:
   deploymentOverrides: